KILLinefficiency/Explore/Documentation/Explore Documentation.md

 15
 ```
 ``calc`` can perform addition(+), subtraction(-), multiplication(*), division(/) and modulus(%).
-Parenthesis can be used to define an order of precendence.
+Parentheses can be used to define an order of precendence.

 Like,
 ```